 A list of membership associations for mental health counselors, psychotherapists, social workers, psychologists, psychiatrists, specialists, etc., including ACA/APA divisions and international organizations

-This is a list of professional memberships organizations for mental health clinicians and specialists.
+This is a list of professional membership organizations for mental health clinicians and specialists.
 This listing includes American Counseling Association (ACA) and American Psychological Association (APA) divisions.

 A resource list with links to useful sites, free assessment tools, low-cost trainings, printable PDF toolkits/guides, and more

 This is a resource guide for suicide prevention and recovery.
-The guide includes links to educational sites, a list of free assessments, links to trainings, recommended books, helpline information, links to online support communities, recommended mobile apps, and more.
+The suicide resources include links to educational sites, a list of free assessments, links to trainings, recommended books, helpline information, links to online support communities, recommended mobile apps, and more.